StevenLiCOF/DSCB_Project_2_Group/day_09/pair.md

 Implement the _guessing game_ again, but this time you are picking the number and the computer is trying to guess it in 6 tries.
 It will tell you its guess and you will input if it's too high or low.
-No cheating.
+No cheating!
 Also try to implement a strategy that does not have a blatant weakness (meaning you shouldn't be able to beat it every time by picking a specific number).